datalad-handbook/book/docs/basics/101-105-install.rst

    $ datalad status --annex

 Woah!
-More than 200 files, totalling more than 15 GB?
+More than 200 files, totaling more than 15 GB?
 You begin to appreciate that DataLad did not download all of this data right away!
-That would have taken hours given the crappy internet connection in the lecture hall, and you aren't even sure whether your harddrive has much space left...
+That would have taken hours given the crappy internet connection in the lecture hall, and you aren't even sure whether your hard drive has much space left...

 But you nevertheless are curious on how to actually listen to one of these ``.mp3``\s now.
 So how does one actually "get" the files?